 Dr. Angela Laird was recognized as a Highly Cited Researcher based on Web of Science citations by Thomson Reuters.
 She is the only person from FIU to be so recognized.
 Click here to view the listing.

 Highly Cited Researchers 2014 represents some of world’s leading scientific minds.
 Over three thousand researchers earned the distinction by writing the greatest numbers of reports officially designated by Essential Science Indicators℠ as Highly Cited Papers—ranking among the top 1% most cited for their subject field and year of publication, earning them the mark of exceptional impact.

-This National Science Foundation funded project, entitled "Exploring the Neural Mechanisms of Physics Learning," will investigate undergraduate students' learning of physics concepts and associated neural mechanisms with learning using fMRI.
+This National Science Foundation funded project, conducted with Co-PIs in Developmental Science and Physics Learning, entitled “Exploring the Neural Mechanisms of Physics Learning,” will investigate undergraduate students’ learning of physics concepts and associated neural mechanisms with learning using fMRI.
 This is a three-year grant.

 This grant from the National Institute on Drug Abuse (NIDA) will provide a more complete view of cannabis’s impact on the brain and behavior of HIV+ individuals in the service of improving quality of life, furthering neuroAIDS research, and informing public policy regarding cannabis use.
 This is a five-year grant.